cloudnative-pg/cloudnative-pg.github.io/content/blog/matthew-mols-pgedge/index.md

 ## Why CloudNativePG works for pgEdge

-Matt loves learning about customers' challenges with using Postgres, and thinking about how they can build or suggest tools and approaches to make their lives easier.
-"I'm continuously surprised by the different ways folks are leveraging Postgres in their businesses!"
+Matt loves learning about customers' challenges with Postgres, and thinking about how they can build or suggest tools and approaches to make their lives easier.
+"I'm continually surprised by the different ways folks are leveraging Postgres in their businesses!"

 Matt's role is focused on developing tools that enable pgEdge's customers to effectively deploy Postgres, whether that’s on Kubernetes, VMs, bare metal, or in the Cloud.
 A lot of this work is centered around making it easier to use tools together to meet the requirements of different kinds of customers.